 Dr. Bruce Greyson is Professor Emeritus of Psychiatry and Neurobehavioral Sciences at the UVA School of Medicine.
 He served on the medical school faculty at the Universities of Michigan, Connecticut, and Virginia.
 His award-winning research led him to become a Distinguished Life Fellow of the American Psychiatric Association.
 He is the author of

 After: A Doctor Explores What Near-Death Experiences Reveal about Life and Beyond, the culmination of nearly half a century of Dr. Greyson’s scientific research.

 Listen to the Podcast:

 The podcast of this program contains much more extraordinary information than the broadcast could.
-It will be available Monday, March 8, 2021, after broadcast on March 6.
+It will be available Monday, April 18, 2022, after broadcast of the archive on April 16.
+(The show was originally broadcast on March 6, 2021).
 You won’t want to miss it.
 You can also stream it from this site; podcasts can be downloaded for free.
-CDs may be purchased at any time after broadcast for $9.99.